SPE-217963-MS: D. Gomes1, T. Jaritz, T. S. Robinson, and O. E. Revheim

 The application ran stably throughout the operations, with high uptime and few false warnings in both wells; on average, fewer than one false alert was observed per day of operations.
 The pre-trained models proved effective, requiring no additional training; this generalizability is an important prerequisite for utility when applied to exploration wells, where offset data may be unavailable.
 However, due to lack of personnel to follow up the system’s outputs in real-time, the benefits were limited.
 The first well was drilled without stuck pipe incidents.
 Some sticking risk symptoms were identified during the operation, especially in a fault zone.
 The post-well analysis indicates that good drilling practices were enough to mitigate the risks.
 The drilling practices responsible for the success of the operation will be discussed.
 In the second well, there were stuck pipe incidents.
 The application provided some indications of stuck symptoms but with some limitations for how far in advance the risk could be detected.
 The causes of the stuck incidents, the challenges in avoiding them, and updates to the risk detection system for identifying these, will be explored.
 Based on the experience described in the paper, the authors will offer recommendations for optimal technology utilization both from the application’s and organizational perspectives.

-Paper presenteat at the IADC/SPE International Drilling Conference and Exhibition 2024, Galveston, TX, USA.
+Paper presented at the IADC/SPE International Drilling Conference and Exhibition 2024, Galveston, TX, USA.

 Link to complete paper